 Step 4: After launching the Photos app, click the Import option located top right of the Photos app.

 The Photos app will now look for all videos and photos on your iPhone.

 Step 5: Next, you will see Select items to import from Apple iPhone dialog.
 Select photos and videos that you want to import to your Windows 10 PC.
-By default, Photos app selects all photos and videos.
+By default, the Photos app selects all pictures and videos.
 So, unselect only photos and videos that you don’t want to import.

-Step 7: You should now get “Start importing?” screen.
-By default, all imported photos and videos are saved to your OneDrive account (if you have one) but you can change the location by clicking Change where they’re imported link and selecting a location.
+Step 7: You should now get the “Start importing?” screen.
+By default, all imported photos and videos are saved to your OneDrive account (if you have one) but you can change the location by clicking Change where they’re imported link and then selecting a different location.

 Importing photos from iPhone to Windows 8.1

 Step 1: Connect your iPhone to your PC using the connection cable provided by Apple.
 Check your iPhone screen now.
 You might see a notification with Trust option.
 Top Trust option to continue.